 Under the multi-employer liability clause, Cal/OSHA has authority to cite all employers who are observed as having employees exposed to a hazard at a multi-employer worksite.
-Cal/OSHA identifies an exposing, creating, controlling, or correcting employer (defined in next subsection) for each unsafe condition found.
+Cal/OSHA identifies an exposing, creating, controlling, or correcting employer as defined in Section 2-104C, “Classes of Employers,” in this manual, for each unsafe condition found.
 It bases employers’ degree of responsibility on their awareness of the condition, the foreseeability of the condition, and reasonable steps they take to protect employees.

 In addition to receiving civil penalties, both Caltrans and contractor managers can be held criminally responsible.
 To be held criminally responsible, the manager must knowingly or negligently allow a serious violation, repeatedly violate safety orders, or directly refuse to correct a known unsafe condition.
-Criminal penalties can be as severe as 6 months to 1 year in jail and may include fines.
+Criminal penalties may include 6 months to 1 year in jail and fines.

 Occasionally, Cal/OSHA will issue an informational memorandum when it encounters a condition or potential condition to which no employee has been exposed, but if an employee were to be exposed, a safety violation would exist.
-Cal/OSHA always classifies a violation of an informational memorandum as a willful violation.
+Cal/OSHA treats all informational memorandums as willful violations.

-California recognizes four different types of employers, any of which can be cited by Cal/OSHA for safety violations.
-The classification can result in more than one employer cited for the same violation.
+California recognizes four types of employers, any of which may be cited by Cal/OSHA for safety violations.
+The classification may result in more than one employer cited for the same violation.
 The California Labor Code identifies these employer categories:

 Exposing employer—the employer whose employees were exposed to the hazard.

-Controlling employer—the employer who was responsible by contract or through actual practice for the safety and health conditions on the worksite, the one who had the authority for ensuring the hazardous condition was corrected.
+Controlling employer—the employer who was responsible by contract or through actual practice for the safety and health conditions on the worksite, the one who had the authority for verifying that the hazardous condition was corrected.